scrapjs/contributing/readme.md

 The opposite of greenkeeper.

-* If you don't want to maintain a project anymore
+* If you don't want to maintain a project anymore.
-* If project is half-workable
+* If project is half-workable.
-* If you want to free npm name
+* If you want to free npm name.
-* Transfer repo to _scrapjs_
+* Transfer repo to _scrapjs_.
-* Transfer npm rights as `npm owner add dy <package>` or `npm owner add jamen` (will be transfered to scrapjs soon)
+* Transfer npm rights as `npm owner add dy <package>` or `npm owner add jamen` (will be transfered to scrapjs soon).
-* Claim any project you want (hope you are not a bot or whatever) by posting an issue
+* Claim any project you want (hope you are not a bot or whatever) by posting an issue.
-* Instead of writing "Project is abandoned", just put it here
+* Instead of writing "Project is abandoned", just put it here.
-* Claim package name by posting an issue
+* Claim package name by posting an issue.
-* Possibly indicate what supressor or analog should we use instead or the reason of abandonment
+* Possibly indicate what replacement or analog should we use instead or the reason of abandonment.
-* Time to live (optional, for countdown/auction in possible future)
+* Time to live (optional, for countdown/auction in possible future).
-* Join org to help recycling stuff
+* Join the org to help recycling stuff.

 ## Requirements